 By Travis Baugh

-A split AC unit (or split system air conditioner) is a cooling system that separates the hot side from the cold side of the system.
-It consists of two main components: an outdoor unit (condenser/compressor) and an indoor unit (furnace or fan coil) connected by refrigerant lines.
-This design allows for quiet, efficient, and even cooling throughout your home.
+A split AC unit (or split system air conditioner) is a residential cooling system that separates its components into an indoor air handler and an outdoor compressor.
+Connected by refrigerant lines, this design delivers efficient, quiet, and even cooling throughout your home.

 How Split System Air Conditioning Works